-MFSII funding from DGIS will end at 31 December 2015.
+MFSII funding from DGIS will end on 31 December 2015.
 The Netherlands Ministry of Foreign Affairs has announced another funding modality as of 2016 based on strategic partnerships.
 The income for Oxfam Novib from this new funding modality is expected to be significantly less than MFSII.
-Oxfam Novib is preparing financial scenario's to prepare itself for the period as of 2016.
+Oxfam Novib is preparing financial scenarios to prepare itself for the period as of 2016.
 Also, significant changes are anticipated within the Oxfam confederation.
-In 2013, the Oxfam confederation agreed to the strategy called "Oxfam 2020", which foresees to work together more closely as Oxfam affiliates and anchor the organization more firmly in the global South.
-Greater presence and power in the south will make Oxfam a more equitable, balanced and influential organization.
+In 2013, the Oxfam confederation agreed to the strategy called "Oxfam 2020", which foresees closer collaboration as Oxfam affiliates and the organization more firmly anchored the global South.
+Greater presence and power in the South will make Oxfam a more equitable, balanced and influential organization.
 Part of this plan is the establishment of 8 Southern Oxfam-affiliates as of 2020.